21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 Heller also told her husband, Lloyd, right away.
 "I said, 'You should have punched him,'" she told People.
 "I thought he was a scary guy then."

 Karena Virginia went to NBC News in October 2016 with her allegation against Trump.
 She was at the U.S. Open tennis tournament in Queens, New York, in 1998 when Trump commented on her to other men in the vicinity, then allegedly went up to her, grabbed her arm, and touched her breast.

 "I was in shock.
 I flinched," she told NBC News, adding that Trump then asked her, "Don't you know who I am?
 Don't you know who I am?"

 Trump campaign Deputy Communications Director Jessica Ditto denied the allegations and attacked Virginia's lawyer, renowned attorney Gloria Allred, in a statement to The Independent:

 Discredited political operative Gloria Allred, in another coordinated, publicity seeking attack with the Clinton campaign, will stop at nothing to smear Mr. Trump.

-It's not clear that Virginia told anyone else at the time, saying that she was ashamed and blame herself for wearing a short dress.
+It's not clear that Virginia told anyone else at the time, saying that she was ashamed and blamed herself for wearing a short dress.